shabiel/M-Web-Server/README.md

 See the [doc](doc) folder.

 ## Packaging
-This section for the maintainer to remember how to package this when it gets updated.
+This section is to help the maintainer remember how to package this when it gets updated.

  * After editing and committing the routines, update WWWINIT with the new version number to be.
  * Pack WWWINIT into WWWINIT.RSA with PackRO.py from the OSEHRA/VistA repo.